 School Subscriptions — Overview

 As an option, your school can subscribe to Problem-Attic and get additional content and program features.
-The price is $695 to $1495, depending on school size (number of students).
+The price is $695 to $1895, based on school size (number of students).
 The subscription runs July through June and is school-wide, meaning it supports teachers in all grades and core subjects: math, science, social studies and ELA.
-For pricing and ordering information, see this page.

 Here’s a look at what’s included in a school subscription.